chef-boneyard/database/README.md

 before the providers can operate correctly.
 Specific notes for each RDBS flavor:

-- MySQL: leverages the `mysql2` gem, which is automatically installed by an internal `mysql2_chef_gem` resource.
+- MySQL: leverages the `mysql2` gem, which can be installed with the `mysql2_chef_gem` resource prior to use (available on the Supermarket).
+You must depend on the `mysql2_chef_gem` cookbook, then use a `mysql2_chef_gem` resource to install it.
+The resource allows the user to select MySQL client library versions, as well as optionally select MariaDB libraries.

 - PostgreSQL: leverages the `pg` gem which is installed as part of the `postgresql::ruby` recipe.
 You must declare `include_recipe "database::postgresql"` to include this.

 - SQL Server: leverages the `tiny_tds` gem which is installed as part of the `sql_server::client` recipe.

-This cookbook is not in charge of installing the Database Management System itself.
-Therefore, if you want to install MySQL, for instance, you should add `include_recipe "mysql::server"` in your recipe, or include `mysql::server` in the node run_list.

 ### database
 Manage databases in a RDBMS.
 Use the proper shortcut resource